-3. What Is Expected of Me—The third module is the do—what the youth must do to be effective in his position.
+3. What Is Expected of Me—The third module is the do—what the youth must do to be effective in his or her position.
 It is led primarily by the Scoutmaster.

-At the beginning of this module, each Scout is given a card with the responsibilities of his new position.
-The Scoutmaster reviews each of the responsibilities with him.
+At the beginning of this module, each Scout is given a card with the responsibilities of his or her new position.
+The Scoutmaster reviews each of the responsibilities with him or her.